 Meet The Players…

 Marilyn Older has been singing professionally since she graduated as a music technology major from American University in Washington DC.
 A native of North Carolina, she has written songs and performed with a variety of bands including Nixon’s Cat and Dead Girls & Other Stories.
 As a pianist she toured with Doc Scantlin’s Royal Palms Orchestra playing engagements from New York’s Copacabana to a royal wedding in London.
-As a songwriter she has contributed songs to Chaise Lounge’s first CD, The Early Years and to a number of independent feature films, the most recent of which is Bama Girl, which premiered at the 2008 SXSW film Festival in Austin, Texas.
-She has been nominated for the 2009 Wammies as one of Washington DC’s best jazz vocalists.
+As a songwriter she has contributed songs to Chaise Lounge’s first CD, The Early Years and to a number of independent feature films, including Bama Girl, which premiered at the 2008 SXSW film Festival in Austin, Texas.
+She has been nominated for the Washington Area Music Awards as one of Washington DC’s best jazz vocalists.

 Her other life consists of a career as the Director of the Holistic Practitioners’ Business Association, and raising her two children, Savannah and Frazier.

 Tommy Barrick can be heard with a variety of acts ranging from swing & jazz to latin, funk and punk around the DC area.
-He’s had the opportunity to perform throughout Europe and throughout the United States at The Knitting Factory, 9:30 Club, CBGB’s, Arlene’s Grocery, Brownies, The Black Cat, The Rainbow Room, The Copacabana, The Kennedy Center Concert Hall, The Birchmere, Blues Alley and many more.
-He recently published his first percussion method, The Paradiddle Workbook.
+His latest project is the go-go/mod fusion band Go Mod Go!
+Tommy has had the opportunity to perform throughout Europe and throughout the United States at The Knitting Factory, 9:30 Club, CBGB’s, Arlene’s Grocery, Brownies, The Black Cat, The Rainbow Room, The Copacabana, The Kennedy Center Concert Hall, The Birchmere, Blues Alley and many more.
+He is the author of the percussion method text The Paradiddle Workbook.

 Mr. Barrick can also be heard on many television and film scores.
-Other recording projects have led to DC Wammy nominations for recordings with Chaise Lounge, American Song, The Joker’s Wild, Radio King Orchestra, Bossalingo; and 5 time Wammy winner for Best hard rock/punk band, Adam West.
+Other recording projects have led to Washington Area Music Awards nominations for recordings with Chaise Lounge, American Song, The Joker’s Wild, Radio King Orchestra, Bossalingo; and five Wammy wins for Best Hard Rock/Punk Band, Adam West.

 Gary performs with many DC ensembles, including Chaise Lounge, The Cutaways, The Tuxedo Park Orchestra and his own sextet.
 Perhaps the area’s leading exponent of swing clarinet, hot tenor and cool flute his playing provides local big bands with both the soaring clarinet and “down home” tenor playing reminiscent of the swing era.
 Gary grew up in Las Vegas and began his musical training there at an early age.